Semi-Supervised Few-Shot Learning with Prototypical Random Walks: Introduction

 \section{Introduction}

-Humans are capable of learning complex skills efficiently and quickly, raising a challenging question to scientists and philosophers: "How do our minds get much from so little?"~\citep{growMind}.
-In contrast, artificial learners require large amounts of labeled data to reach comprable levels~\citep{dodge2017study}.
-This gap motivated progress in few-shot learning (FSL) and semi-supervised learning (SSL).
-Semi-supervised learning develops techniques that benefit from an abundance unlabeled of data for training.
-It has gained a big interest in the 90s and the early 2000s, guided not only with applications in natural language problems and text classification~\citep{yarowsky1995unsupervised,nigam1998measuring,blum1998combining,collins1999unsupervised,joachims1999transductive}, but also in computer vision as in segmentation~\cite{shi2000normalized,li2004lazy}.
-Few-shot learning is an artificial learning skill of rapidly generalizing from limited supervisory data (few labeled examples), typically without the using of any unlabeled data~\citep{koch2015siamese, miller2000learning, lake2011one}.
+Few-shot learning is an artificial learning skill of rapidly generalizing from limited supervisory data (few labeled examples), typically without the use of any unlabeled data \cite{koch2015siamese, miller2000learning, lake2011one}.
 Our work is at the intersection between few-shot learning and semi-supervised learning where we augment the capability of few-shot artificial learners with a learning signal derived from unlabeled data.

-\emph{Semi-supervised Few-shot Learning (SS-FSL):} Few-shot learning methods typically adopt a supervised learning setup (e.g., ~\citep{vinyals2016matching,ravi2017optimization,snell2017prototypical}), very recently,~\citet{ren2018metalearning} and \citet{zhang2018metagan} developed Semi-supervised few-shot learning approaches that can leverage additional unlabeled data.
-The machinery of both approaches adopts a meta-learning episodic training procedure with integrated learning signals from unlabeled data. \citet{ren2018metalearning} build on top of prototypical networks(PN)~\citep{snell2017prototypical} so better class prototypes can be learned with the help of the unlabeled data. \citet{zhang2018metagan} proposed a GAN-based approach, Meta-GAN, that helps making it easier for FSL models to learn better decision boundaries between different classes.
+\emph{Semi-supervised Few-shot Learning (SS-FSL):} Few-shot learning methods typically adopt a supervised learning setup (e.g., ~\cite{vinyals2016matching,ravi2017optimization,snell2017prototypical}), recently,~\cite{ren2018metalearning} and \cite{zhang2018metagan} developed Semi-supervised few-shot learning approaches that can leverage additional unlabeled data.
+The machinery of both approaches adopts a meta-learning episodic training procedure with integrated learning signals from unlabeled data. \cite{ren2018metalearning} build on top of prototypical networks(PN)~\cite{snell2017prototypical} so better class prototypes can be learned with the help of the unlabeled data. \cite{zhang2018metagan} proposed a GAN-based approach, Meta-GAN, that helps to make it easier for FSL models to learn better decision boundaries between different classes.